 - Electrical impedance tomography: the electrical resistance of the thorax should plateau at the point where all the recruitable alveoli are recruited (Long et al, 2015); one may even be able to assess the degree of ventilatory inhomogeneity (and how this changes with recruitment manoeuvres).

 High PEEP ventilation

-In short, the more severe your ARDS gets, the higher a PEEP you ought to use, up to a possible limit of around 15.
-Though the ARDSNet protocol goes all the way up to 24, one might consider stopping short of this value (indeed many ventilators stop at 20 cmH2O)
+In short, the more severe your ARDS gets, the higher a PEEP you ought to use, up to a possible limit of around 15-20.
+Though the ARDSNet protocol goes all the way up to 24, one might consider stopping short of this value (indeed many ventilators stop at 20 cmH2O).

-Typically, one performs one of these by applying a high pressure (say, 40cmH2O) for a short time (say, 40 seconds or so).
+Recruitment manoeuvres and their attendant complications are discussed in a separate chapter.
+Typically, one performs one of these by applying a high pressure (say, 40 cmH2O) for a short time (say, 40 seconds or so).
 One is immediately rewarded with hypotension, and possibly also pneumothorax.
 Oxygen saturation also drops- because the additional positive pressure is transmitted to the pulmonary arteries, suddenly doubling the pulmonary arterial pressure and causing a transient, frightening episode of right heart failure.

 Neuromuscular junction blockers